U.S. Route 10 in Montana

-U.S. Route 10, later U.S. Highway 10 (US 10) was a United States Numbered Highway in the state of Montana from 1926 to 1986.
+U.S. Route 10 (US 10), was a 700 mi section of U.S. Numbered Highway in Montana, United States from 1926 to 1986.
 It was mostly replaced with Interstate 90 (I-90) and I-94; sections in major city centers were replaced by business routes and state highways.
 It was the longest segment of US 10 in one state.

 Route description

-US 10 in Montana started on the Idaho border in the Lookout Pass.
-As it traveled through the mountains, it traveled through several small towns, including St. Regis, where it intersected Montana Highway 461.
-From here it continued east towards Missoula.
-In the Missoula area, US 10 would intersect US 10A (later MT 200), US 93, US 12 and MT 20 (later MT 200).
-The route within Missoula still exists and is signed as I-90 Business.
+US 10 in Montana started on the Idaho border in Lookout Pass.
+As it traveled through the mountains, it traveled through several small towns, including St. Regis, where it intersected Montana Highway 461 (MT 461).
+From here, it continued east toward Missoula.
+In the Missoula area, US 10 would intersect US 10A (later MT 200), US 93, US 12, and MT 20 (later MT 200).
+The route within Missoula still exists and is signed as I-90 Business (I-90 Bus.).
 US 10 and US 12 ran concurrently east of Missoula until US 12 split off in Garrison.
-An alternate route split from US 10 in Drummond and rejoined US 10 east of Anaconda.
-After leaving Anaconda, US 10 would continue to travel east towards Butte.
+An alternate route (MT 1) split from US 10 in Drummond and rejoined US 10 east of Anaconda.
+After leaving Anaconda, US 10 would continue to travel east toward Butte.
 Shortly before entering Butte, US 10 would intersect US 91 (later I-15) and US 91 would travel concurrently with US 10 into downtown Butte.

 History

 Before the establishment of the United States Numbered Highway System, a transcontinental road called the Yellowstone Trail ran through Montana.
 This trail overlapped much of what would become US 10 and later I-90.
 US 10 completely replaced the Yellowstone Trail in Montana by 1930.

-US 10 was one of the first US Highways established in 1926.
+US 10 was one of the first U.S. Highways established in 1926.
 Over time, it was slowly upgraded to freeway standards after the Interstate Highway System was introduced in 1956.
-Eventually, the majority of US 10 (except a section later designated Montana Highway 2) ran concurrently with the Interstates 90 and 94.
+Eventually, the majority of US 10 (except a section later designated MT 2) ran concurrently with the I-90 and I-94.
 In 1986, the US 10 designation was completely decommissioned in Montana.
-Many sections of the former route that were not upgraded to freeway standards are now either signed as Interstate 90 Business, Interstate 94 Business, as a Montana Secondary Highway or simply "Old U.S. Highway 10" or some derivative of it.
+Many sections of the former route that were not upgraded to freeway standards are now either signed as I-90 Bus., I-94 Bus., as a Montana Secondary Highway, or simply "Old U.S. Highway 10" or some derivative of it.